newhorizon-tech/dictionary-slackbot/README.md

 - Create a new workspace on Slack  (https://www.slack.com/create)
 - Log in to the new workspace
 - Create a bot on Slack website and add it to your workspace (https://slack.com/services/new/bot)
+- Edit Configuration of the Bot and copy the API Token under the "Integration Settings"
 - Clone the repository
 - Create a .env file in the root folder of the repository
-- Copy the Slack API Token and assign the token to a variable named "SLACK_API_TOKEN" in the .env file
+- Copy the Slack API Token and assign the token to a variable named "SLACK_API_TOKEN" in the .env file.
+- Run 'bundle install' to install the dependencies (Bundler is a Prerequisite)
 - Run 'ruby main.rb' on your local machine
 - Use the bot in your Slack workplace